newenclave/mico/README.md

                  "three":4}
     >>> m["three"] = 3      // { "three":3, "two":2, "one":1 }

-    // assign is a `right arm` operator. let a = [1,2,3,4,5]
+    // assignment is a `right arm` operator. let a = [1,2,3,4,5]
     a[0] = a[1] = a[2] = a[3] = a[4] = 0
     // a = [0, 0, 0, 0, 0]